Chris-pter/Global-Carbon-Capture-Storage-Dashboard/README.md

 The data for this dashboard comes from [Kaggle](https://www.kaggle.com/datasets/konradb/carbon-capture-and-storage).
 You can find the raw data files in the [Data Folder](Data) in this repo.

 ## How to check it out
-Since i cant host this dashboard live, you can  still get a full sense of the project by:
+Since i can't host this dashboard live, you can  still get a full sense of the project by:
 1. **Viewing the Screenshot & PDF**: Theres a high-res image and a pdf of the final dashboard in the /Images folder.
 2. **Opening Project File**: If you have Power BI Desktop, you can download the .pbix file from the [Dashboard Folder](Dashboard) with the full/unfiltered dashboard.